SkylineCommunications/dataminer-docs-connectors/connector/doc/Double_D_Electronics_DDA286.md

 The page also allows you to change the **Position** of the regular switches.

+In the subpage **Route Calculation** you can upload a CSV file to change the switch paths.

+The format of the CSF is as follow:

+IP Address 1;IP Address 2
+IP Address X;IP Address Y

 ### Multi-Position Switches

 This page displays information about the **Position**, the **Locked** state and the **Fault** of the different Multi-Position switches of the device.